tytydraco/yessleep/out/When_I_was_a_child_I_went_missing_in_the_forest_for_over_a_month.md

 I woke up, tied to a wooden table in the dark basement.
 My clothes were gone, and it was cold.
 And I felt a stinging pain in my chest.
 Despite my best efforts, I couldn't even lift my head, I had no energy.
 I remember crying then.
 After my tears dried out and I regained some energy, I suddenly heard some shuffling above.

 "Are you here Marc?"

 "Marc where are you?!"

 People were looking for me.
 I heard footsteps above me.

 A woman sighed.
 "He's not here."

 "No, let's go."

 I tried to scream and shout for help, but nothing came out.
 That's the last thing that I remember. my desperate attempts to cry for help.

 "Marc?"
 The younger policeman spoke, breaking me out of my daze.

 "Huh, yeah?"
 I asked, blinking a couple of times.

 "Are you okay?"

 "Yeah, I just remembered something suddenly," I answered truthfully.

 The policeman nodded and walked back over to his partner.
 I took a deep breath and looked around the forest.
 Thinking about it, it was a creepy place.

 For some reason, I had the feeling that we were being watched.
 I couldn't shake it off.
 Someone was watching us.
 "Okay, let's head back, we called in backup, this is beyond us two."

 I nodded and followed the policemen out of the forest, the feeling of being watched didn't disappear until we were out.

 I hugged my grandmother goodbye and went home that day.
 I told my wife everything that happened and what we found.

 I had another dream last night.
 It was completely different from the rest.
 I was no longer walking in the forest.
 I was in the basement of that cabin.
 I could hear footsteps above and for some reason, those footsteps scared me a lot.
 I was trembling in fear.
 Eventually, I heard them leave the cabin and relaxed.
 Then I heard a new pair of footsteps enter, they were lighter, smaller.
 The secret door to the basement suddenly opened and I saw a disheveled boy with messy brown hair and torn clothes smile at me.
 "Let's go."

 I woke up after that.
 I couldn't remember his face.
 Only his long messy hair, and his smile.
 Who is he?

 I don't know why I'm starting to remember these things now, I don't know what happened to me during that month I spent in the forest, or why I forgot everything.
 But I want to know.
 I want to find out.
-The police called me today.
-When they went back out to the cabin yesterday, the rest of the cabin had collapsed into the basement, and when they investigated the remains, there were no bodies.
-No glass jars, or any organs.
-The only thing that remained was the pungent smell of dead bodies.

 I'll be going back to the forest today to see if I remember anything else.
 I'll post an update once I figure out something new.